Screaming Banshee Aircrew: Formation

-Early Releases
+Early releases

 Self-released material during this period include the No Camping EP (2001) and Titanic Verses (2003), followed in the same year by a compilation album Titanic Verses – Now With Extra Wreckage.
 Titanic Verses was to receive a favourable review in the Summer 2003 issue of Meltdown Magazine and the band appeared in a two-page spread interview for Bubblegum Slut Fanzine following their first South of England show at Insanitorium in Colchester that year.

 After their second appearance in London, the band was signed to the Resurrection Records label in early 2004.
 As a result of this, the album Fishnet Messiah was released worldwide on the Resurrection Records label in October 2004 with the album launch show taking place at the Camden Underworld along with fellow label-mates The Ghost Of Lemora and The Scary Bitches.
 SBA toured throughout the UK including festival appearances at Dark City (Edinburgh), Whitby Gothic Weekend, Carnival of Souls, Morecambe Goth Festival, Misery Of Sound, Malediction Festival (Reading), Gotham Festival (Islington Academy), Gotherham Festival, Symphony In Black and the Beyond The Veil Festival (Leeds) where they were interviewed by East Leeds Radio.

-Popularity in the gothic scene
+Gothic scene popularity

 Hello Mr Hyde, a track from the new Fishnet Messiah album was regularly making the playlist of Natasha's Batcave on Total Rock Radio, broadcasting weekly on both streaming internet and Sky Digital.
 The album received a favourable a review in the Winter 2004 issue of Kaleidoscope, this publication also featured the band in its Top Ten section.
 Interviews with the band also appeared in the Summer 2004 issue of Kaleidoscope and The Worst Fanzine.
 Their performance at the Beyond The Veil Festival was to be reviewed in the May 2004 edition of Starvox Music Zine and the band was featured in the Bands to watch out for this year section of Meltdown Magazine (Winter 2004).
 May 2004 the Screaming Banshee Aircrew were interviewed on University Radio York and by 2006 their music was being used for soundtracks on Meltdown TV (a show aired on the Detonator.tv channel) and the August edition of CGI comic drama Bloodspell (later to be compiled into the Bloodspell movie).